emqx/cloud-docs/en_US/create/premium.md

    ![apply_premium_trial](./_assets/apply_premium_trial.png)

-If your trial request is approved, you will receive an email with details about the trial period, deployment platform and region, as well as the activation time.
+If your trial request is approved, you will receive an email with details about the trial period, deployment platform, and region, as well as the activation time.

 ## Create a Deployment